ADVERTISEMENT

 Over her time spent at American Ballet Theatre, Lucia Chase was responsible for the contracts of dancers, choreographers, and the repertory.
 She brought an array of classical and contemporary pieces, dancers, and choreographers onto the stage to perfectly capture the essence of American diversity.

-Among others, Lucia Chase is known for her role in putting Pillar of Fire, The Great American Goof, and Billy the Kid into the public eye as well as re-staging many classic favorites.
+Among others, Lucia Chase is known for her role in putting Pillar of Fire, The Great American Goof, and Billy the Kid in front of the public eye as well as re-staging many classic favorites.
 She was a patron for Jerome Robbins, Bronislava Nijinska, George Balanchine, and Agnes de Mille, among others.

 In April 2006, Congress passed an act that made American Ballet Theatre America’s National Ballet Company.